Solar Guide

 The Disadvantaged Communities Single-Family Affordable Solar Homes (DAC-SASH) Program is a California state initiative designed to make solar energy more accessible to homeowners in underserved communities.
 This program provides upfront cash incentives to help offset the cost of installing a solar energy system, making clean energy more affordable for qualifying households.

-To qualify for DAC-SASH, you must own and live in your home, receive electricity service from PG&E, Southern California Edison, or San Diego Gas & Electric, and be enrolled in or eligible for the CARE or FERA income-qualified utility programs.
+To qualify for DAC-SASH, you must own and live in your home, receive electricity service from PG&E, SCE, or SDG&E, and be enrolled in or eligible for the CARE or FERA income-qualified utility programs.
 Additionally, your property must be located in a designated disadvantaged community area.
-If you think you might qualify, you can visit the GRID Alternatives website to learn more about the application process and check your eligibility.
+If you think you might qualify, you can visit the GRID Alternatives website to learn more about the application process and check if your area is eligible.

 Ready to start saving with solar?